-Flat feet is a postural deformity in which the arches of the foot collapse, with the entire sole of the foot coming into complete or near-complete contact with the ground.
+A flat foot is a postural deformity in which the arches of the foot collapse, with the entire sole of the foot coming into complete or near-complete contact with the ground.
+Check how to take care of your flat feet and Orthotic Arch with Reflexology!

 Factors that can increase your risk of flatfeet include: